fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 Side question: Why do these pins get setup in the board file and not the application file or not as a driver?

-# SoC/Chip
+# System on Chip SoC/Chip

 The Zephyr OS uses the term SoC to refer to the chip.
-SoC stands for System on Chip.
 I use the word chip and SoC interchangably throughout this file.
-They mean exactly the same thing.
-The terms refer to the actual chip and only the chip.
+Both terms refer to the actual chip and only the chip.
 The terms do not refer to the board or the architecture.

 I copied the directory <atmel\_sam3/> in <z/arch/arm/soc/>.
 Then I renamed the new copy to atmel\_sam4.

 ## Kconfig

-Lets start with the file Kconfig.
+Let's start with the file Kconfig.
 Change all the parts in the file that say SAM3 to SAM4.

-The config.
-SOC\_ATMEL\_SAM4\_EXT\_SLCK is for setting the clock to an external clock.
-The possible clock options for our chip the SAM4S16 are in section 28.
+The configuration SOC\_ATMEL\_SAM4\_EXT\_SLCK is for setting the clock to an external clock.
+The possible clock options for our chip the SAM4S16 are in section 28 of the SAM4S data sheet.
 The data sheet states that there are two PLLs, PLLA and PLLB.
-I copied the PLLA config blocks and renamed the copies to PLLB.
+Copy the PLLA config blocks and rename the copy to PLLB.

 ## Kconfig.defconfig

-IRQ stands for interrupt.
-The two words can be used interchangable.
-Configure the number of interrupt (IRQ) priority bits.
-The data sheet in section 12.8 has a bullet point that says the IRQs have a programmable priority level from 0 to 15.
+IRQ stands for interrupt request.
+The two words can be used interchangably.
-The numbers 0 to 15 would require for bits, therefore the number of priority bits is 4.
-Configure the number of IRQs to 35.
-This was found in section 12.8 on page 196.
+Configure the number of interrupt request priority bits.
+In section 12.8 of the SAM4S data sheet there is a bullet point that says the UIRQs have a programmable priority from 0 to 15.
+The numbers 0 to 15 would require 4 bits, so set the number of priority bits to 4.
+Set the number of IRQs to 35 based on the table in the SAM4S data sheet on page 196.

-Now we need to modify the config SYS\_CLOCK\_HW\_CYCLES\_PER\_SEC.
+Now we need to modify the configuration setting SYS\_CLOCK\_HW\_CYCLES\_PER\_SEC.
 First we must determine how the 84 MHz was found on the Arduino Due.
 Then we can follow the same process to determine the clock for the Atmel SAM4S.
 The config SOC\_ATMEL\_SAM3\_PLLA\_MULA is set to 0x06 and the SOC\_ATMEL\_SAM3\_PLLA\_DIVA is set to 0x01.
-In section 27.6.1 we find the same equation in "help" section of the config.
-The equation (MAINCK * (MULA + 1) / DIVA).
+In section 27.6.1 we find the same equation in "help" section of the configuration.
+The equation is (MAINCK * (MULA + 1) / DIVA).
 The Arduino Due schematic shows a 12 MHz clock connected to Xin and Xout.
 Solving that equation with the settings above we get:

 ```
 (12,000,000 * (6 + 1) / 1) = 84,000,000
 ```

-THis means the default settigns for MULA and DIVA in this PLL equation result in the SYS\_CLOCK\_HW\_CYCLES\_PER\_SEC value.
+This means the default settigns for MULA and DIVA in this PLL equation result in the SYS\_CLOCK\_HW\_CYCLES\_PER\_SEC value.
 Now doing the same analysis for the SAM4S Xplained board we can find the value we should set our SYS\_CLOCK\_HW\_CYCLES\_PER\_SEC to.
 The SAM4S Xplained board also has a 12 MHz connected to Xin and Xout.
 The SAM4S has 2 PLLs though.
 This can be seen in Figure 29-2 page 517 of the SAM4S data sheet.
-We should also note that the clock system on both processors has a prescaler for the master clock (section 28.3, page 527, SAM4S data sheet).
-There is no Zephyr OS configuration for the master clock preclaer so it is left at it default of 1.
+We should also note that the clock system on both processors have a prescaler for the master clock (section 28.3, page 527, SAM4S data sheet).
+There is no Zephyr OS configuration for the master clock prescaler so it is left at it default of 1.
 The master clock prescaler is configured in the file "soc.c".
 We can verify that it is at its default value by looking at the code in the section with the comment "Setup Prescaler".

-We will remove the I2C block because we don't need it to get the board running.
+Remove the I2C block because we don't need it to get the board running.
 We can add it back in later.
-We will also remove the config GPIO\_ATMEL\_SAM4\_PORTD because there is no PORT D on the SAM4S.
+Remove the configuration setting GPIO\_ATMEL\_SAM4\_PORTD because there is no PORT D on the SAM4S.

 ## Kconfig\.soc

-First we will change the processor name to 4S16 from 3X8E on the lines for "config" and "bool."
-Then in the select we must change the CPU\_CORTEX\_M3 to CPU\_CORTEX\_M4 because the SAM4S16 processor is a Cortex M4.
-This can be verified by look in the data sheet section 12.
-Changing this to M4 might also require adding more information to the architecture code for M4.
-We can look into this later by looking for where the CPU\_CORTEX\_M3 is defined and used.
+Change the processor name to 4S16 from 3X8E on the lines for "config" and "bool."
+Then in the setting "select" we must change the CPU\_CORTEX\_M3 to CPU\_CORTEX\_M4 because the SAM4S16 processor is a Cortex M4.
+This can be verified by looking in the data sheet section 12.
+Changing this to M4 might also require adding more information to the architecture code for the M4.
+We can look into this later by looking for where CPU\_CORTEX\_M3 is defined and used.
+Next change SOC\_ATMEL\_SAM3 to SOC\_ATMEL\_SAM4.
-Now we must change the SOC\_ATMEL\_SAM3 to SOC\_ATMEL\_SAM4 because our processor is a SAM4.
 The next select statement is for SYS\_POWER\_LOW\_POWER\_STATE\_SUPPORTED.
-We need to look for where this is defined and used.
+We need to look for the place that this is defined and used.
 We also need to check the data sheet to see if it is supported.

 ## Linker\.ld